Divorce

 Contested Divorce

-Contested cases can be contested for a number of reasons.
-First, the grounds for the divorce may not be agreed upon.
-Fault-based grounds for divorce in Virginia include cruelty, desertion/abandonment, adultery, or a felony conviction that results in incarceration of at least one year.
+Contested cases occur for several reasons.
+First, you and your divorcing spouse may disagree on the grounds for the divorce.
+Fault-based grounds for divorce in Virginia include cruelty, desertion or abandonment, adultery, or a felony conviction that results in incarceration of at least one year.

 • Adultery must be proven by clear and convincing evidence, a higher standard than other grounds for divorce.
 Proof of adultery may include admissions from the other party, evidence of messages sent, photographs, or videos.
 Adultery cases can be complex to prove.
 If proven, adultery can act as a bar to a claim for spousal support.

-• Cruelty means physical abuse, and it must be shown to have occurred on more than one instance.
-Threats of physical harm can be a ground for a divorce from bed and board, but not a final divorce.
-Once the parties have been separated for one year they can petition for a final divorce based on separation.
+• Cruelty means physical abuse, and it must be shown to have occurred on more than one occasion.
+Threats of physical harm can be grounds for a divorce from bed and board, but not a final divorce.
+Once the parties have been separated for one year, they can petition for a final divorce based on separation.

-• Desertion/Abandonment: In order to prove desertion or abandonment, the spouse must show something more than just separation.
-If a spouse leaves the marital home and all financial obligations behind, they may be found to have deserted the marriage.
+• Desertion/Abandonment: To prove desertion or abandonment, the spouse must show something more than separation.
+If a spouse leaves the marital home and all financial obligations behind, the court may rule that they have deserted the marriage.

-• Felony Conviction: In order to get a divorce based on a felony conviction, the conviction must result in a period of incarceration for at least 1 year.
-The spouse must also be incarcerated for a period of at least 1 year.
+• Felony Conviction: To get a divorce based on a felony conviction, the conviction must result in a period of incarceration for at least one year.
+The spouse must also be incarcerated for at least one year.

-Next, even if the grounds for the divorce are not contested, any number of issues may be disputed between the parties, requiring a contested hearing.
-Among the issues are financial division of both assets and debts, custody and visitation of minor children, and support issues.
+Next, even if you agree on the grounds for divorce, any number of issues may be disputed between the parties, requiring a contested hearing.
+The disputes include the financial division of assets and debts, custody and visitation of minor children, and support issues.

 A contested case is initiated by filing a complaint for divorce and serving the other side with notice and an opportunity to file a response.
 In some cases, an initial temporary motion, called a pendente lite motion, may be necessary to get a temporary ruling in place while the parties wait for trial.